Jarred Kelenic Player Props: Mariners vs. Twins

 Jarred Kelenic At The Plate

-- Kelenic will look to extend his five-game hitting streak.
-He's batting .375 over the course of his last games.
+- Kelenic will look to extend his six-game hitting streak.
+He's batting .375 in his last games.

-- Kelenic has driven in a run in 35 games this year (39.8%), including eight games with more than one RBI (9.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Kelenic has picked up an RBI in 39.3% of his games this season, with more than one RBI in 9.0% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored a run in 32 games this season, with multiple runs eight times.
+- In 37.1% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (9.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.